-I'm a firm believer in the power of carbohydrate restriction for diabetes, prediabetes, obesity, weight management, and hormonal disorders such as polycystic ovarian syndrome (PCOS).
+I'm a firm believer in the power of carbohydrate restriction for diabetes, prediabetes, obesity, hormonal disorders such as polycystic ovarian syndrome (PCOS), and healthy aging.
 A former court reporter, I became a dietitian in 2008 because I wanted to help people improve their health through good nutrition.
 My goal is to provide accurate, useful information and support people's efforts to optimize their blood glucose control and achieve a healthy weight, along with improving overall health and vitality.

 Disclaimers and disclosures: Although I am a health care professional, I am not a physician and cannot diagnose or treat diabetes or other conditions; I can only provide nutritional advice and guidance.
 Some of the nutrition advice I provide is not universally accepted as evidence-based practice and is neither sponsored, approved, recommended nor endorsed by the United States Department of Agriculture (USDA), FDA (Food and Drug Administration), NIH (National Institutes of Health), American Heart Association (AHA), American Diabetes Association (ADA), or Academy of Nutrition and Dietetics (AND).
 Always consult with your physician prior to adopting a low-carbohydrate diet or making other dietary changes.